PfeifferIvan/react-native-course/readme.md

 ### Buttons
 - on Android Elevation provides a shadow and android_ripple a feedback.
 - on iOS shadow has 4 properties and for the feedback

+### Components
+- For replicating kind of a cascade effect, you can pass style as a prop to a component.

+### Icons
+- Expo has "@expo/vector-icons" as a library.